thisisevilevil/evilevil365/_drafts/2024-04-08-UpdateDriversBIOS-DellCommandUpdate.md

 All the settings we are looking for, is placed under the folder "Update Settings".
 Lets configure our Dell Command | Update Policy to adjust the following:
 1. **"What do when updates are found":** Set this to "Enabled" and to "Download and install updates (Notify after complete)
 2. **"Update Settings":** Set the "Update Interval to "Weekly".
 "Time of day" to 1PM, and then "Day of the week" to "Monday" (If you set it to "Automatic" it will trigger every 3 days)
 3. **"System Restart deferral":** "Enabled" and set it to 8 hours.
-Then assign 3 deferrals (This gives the user 24 hours to perform a reboot after updates are installed.
+Then assign 3 deferrals (This gives the user 8 hours to perform a reboot after updates are installed.
 They can defer up to 3 times)
-4. **"Installation deferral":** "Enabled" and set it to 48 hours.
+4. **"Installation deferral":** "Enabled" and set it to 24 hours.
 Then assign 3 deferrals.
-(This gives the user 48 hours to start installing updates, and can postpone up to 3 times - Consider not setting this option, if you want to reduce the notifications/actions required for the end-user.
-If the end-user fails to install the updates within 48hours it will auto-install)
+(This gives the user 24 hours to start installing updates, and can postpone up to 3 times - Consider not setting this option, if you want to reduce the notifications/actions required for the end-user.
+If the end-user fails to install the updates within 24hours it will auto-install)
 5. **"Maximum retry attempts":** Set this to "3"
+6. **"Delay":**: Set this to "0" days.
+This is only for testing purpose for now, but this will delay any updates for X amount of days.
+This is similar to the policy we have in windows update known as "Quality update deferral period (days)"

 Change these settings accordingly based on your testing and your orgs needs.
 The settings "System restart deferral", "Installation Deferral" and "Delay" is the ones you can adjust based on your needs and deployment rings, that will have an impact to the end-user experience.

 You can also check if the settings deployed by opening Dell Command | Update on the device, hit the settings button in the rop right corner.
 Then you should see a red text saying "

-### Sample deployment rings
+### Sample deployment rings - 1 policy pr. ring

 | Ring     | Sys.
 Restart Hours | Sys. restart def.| Install Hours   | Install Def. | Delay   |                Assignment group                  |
 |----------|--------------------|----------------- |-----------------|--------------|---------|--------------------------------------------------|